brightmarch/vagrant-box/provisioning/roles/php/README.md

 Requirements
 ------------

-This role is configured to work with Postgresql, and expects that his has been installed prior.
+This role is configured to work with Postgresql, and expects that it has been installed prior.

 Role Variables
 --------------